As of episode 10, there are only two episodes to come.

 Four freaking times.

 It is definitely loaded.
 The rounds that Ange drops may come from Ange’s own revolver or Ange’s extra ammo.
 That said, the gun might not even fire if Eric pulled the trigger.
-Someone pointed out that Eric’s revolver lack a transfer bar and a pin, thus no safety.
+Someone pointed out that Eric’s revolver lacks a transfer bar and a pin, thus no safety.
 The six cartridge would be then loaded with 5 bullets with the empty one serving as a safety.
 Eric should have cycled the gun out of the empty cartridge in order to fire.

 - And your sister will never be cured.